AishahAbdulHakeem/Net-Grid-Replacement-Needs/README.md

 ### 2. Quantitative Model
 We created a regional and temporal breakdown of net new capacity requirements:
-- **Years 1–5**: Immediate build-out to replace coal retirements and stabilize grid reliability.
+- **Years 1–5**: Immediate build out to replace coal retirements and stabilize grid reliability.
 - **Years 6–10**: Scaling of renewables and storage with continued gas backup.
 - **Years 11–20**: Long-term growth dominated by nuclear, advanced storage, and next-gen solar/wind.